civilcode/playbook/guides/practices/daily.md

 3. the title of the issue/pull-request
 4. the status of issue/pull-request
 5. optionally the person you paired with
-6. optionally description text, required for `wip` issues
+6. optionally description text, required for `in-progress` issues
 7. the link to the issue/pull-request; starting on a new line